riessgroup/.github/PULL_REQUEST_TEMPLATE.md

 ...
 ### Please check the following boxes.
 - [ ] I have tested my code, and my tests passed.
-- [ ] If the repository has tests in place, I've ensured I wrote tests for my code, and all existing tests are passing.
+- [ ] If the repository has tests, I've ensured I wrote tests for my code and all existing tests pass.
+- [ ] **I wrote all relevant feature documentation, or I made all required changes to documentation in README.md or the repository Wiki.**